 You may end up applying to schools with AMCAS, OSMAS, state, or institution-specific applications.
 Each of these options will be slightly different, so be sure to carefully read over everything involved before you start.

 Regardless of the applications you will be working on, you should set aside a fair amount of time for writing and reviewing essays.
-The most notable one is your personal statement.
-This essay should highlight how your experiences led you to pursue a career in medicine.
+These essays should leverage the research on the school you did when deciding your application targets.

-5. Be prepared for secondary applications
+5. Preparing for secondary applications

 Medical school secondary applications are institution-specific essays designed to get a better sense of who you are and determine if you would be a good fit for the program.
 Not every school sends out supplemental applications, but make sure to set aside time for these essays.
 According to Ganss, “Secondaries become a part-time job for most students.”